moon-penguin/budget-duck/README.md

 - i want to add budget anytime (like presents, side-hustles etc.)
 - i want to categorize my budget (job-earning, present)
 - i want to add a cycle to my budget (is it a monthly income?)

+In my model design everything is a position.
+My budget are all positions with the type 'income'

 ## summary of each month